leverinfo/aspectj-logging/README.md

 ## Known Limitations

 - Currently it works just with Spring Beans
-- It show results just in DEBUG level
+- It shows results just in DEBUG level

 ## Roadmap